takinabradley/component-classnames/README.md

 ## Applying default styles:

-`component-classnames` currently only has one function, named `use`.
+The `component-classnames` module currently only has one function, named `use`.
 Applying default styles is very easy, especially with CSS modules:

 ```css